MatthewChow03/Dashboard-Firmware/README.md

 ### Array Monitor Board (AMB)

 The function of the AMB is to measure various values from the solar arrays including voltage, current, and temperature and output it onto the CAN bus.
-This is vital information for the tleemetry and information systems on the car.
+This is vital information for the telemetry  and information systems on the car.

 ### Telemetry Board (TEL)